background

 We are continuously working on further strengthening diversity in all areas of our company and will share our progress in future reports.

 Karsten International’s Quality Management System includes BRC accreditation.
-Our organisation works to the highest standards attainable for quality, safety, and compliance.
-We hold a grade AA BRC certification for Consumer Products.
+Our organisation works to high standards for quality, safety, and compliance.
+We hold a grade AA BRC certification for Traders and Brokers.
 Our organisation is audited on an annual basis, and we have clearly defined goals for continuous improvement.
-The BRC certification is recognition for the quality we deliver and our commitment to both retailers and consumers.

-Our key compliance areas include, but are not limited to:
+Our key compliance areas, but not limited to:

 • REACH Regulation (EC) No 1907/2006 (Registration, Evaluation, Authorisation and Restriction of Chemicals)